 - Putting your old winter clothes into tubs or space bags because you bought newer replacements for them.

 - Moving tubs from one room to another to ‘create space’.

 - Hiring a storage unit or building a shed, again to ‘create space’.

 - Moving items to a different spot because you are sick of looking at them or because you need to be reminded to deal with them.

-- Using organising techniques like labelling and categorising to make things look neater, without decluttering as you go.
+- Using organising techniques like labelling and categorising to make things look neater.
+But not decluttering as you go.

-Tidying: rearranging your visible belongings so they look nice, sometimes by randomly shoving any excess into cupboards or tubs.
+Tidying: rearranging your visible belongings so they look nice.
+This may involve randomly shoving any excess into cupboards or tubs.
 (Relatable?)
 It’s the more frantic version of shuffling, and the least useful practice in my list.
 Can be handy if you have a house inspection or dinner party and you quickly want to tone down visible chaos.
 It provides only a short-term benefit because it is inevitable that you won’t be able to find what you need inside your cupboard.

 Why Should I Stop Tidying Up?

 A big part of tidying and shuffling is procrastination.
 Making decisions like discarding and donating is difficult, so we create systems of avoidance and delay.
-Pretty tubs and containers smooth the rough edges of our guilt and chaos because they mean fewer boundaries and less confrontation.
+Pretty tubs and containers smooth the rough edges of our guilt and chaos.
+Buying more stuff is a lot more fun than culling.